MPhil/PhD

 Whether you start registered as MRes or MPhil, upgrading to PhD status takes place at a later date.

 In the first year, you are registered as an MPhil student initially and will work on your own research project and your 'upgrade material' for the transfer to the PhD status in conversation with your supervisors.
-You will also be expected to take or audit taught courses in the department and across Goldsmiths, including session provided for research students by the Graduate School.
+You will also be expected to take or audit taught courses in the department and across Goldsmiths, including sessions provided for research students by the Graduate School.

 Training offered to all students on the MPhil/PhD includes: